Connor Wong Player Props: Red Sox vs. Athletics

-On Tuesday, Connor Wong (.368 on-base percentage in past 10 games, 70 points above season-long percentage) and the Boston Red Sox face the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 9:40 PM ET.
+The Boston Red Sox, including Connor Wong (.368 on-base percentage in past 10 games, 70 points above season-long percentage), battle starting pitcher Ken Waldichuk and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 3:37 PM ET.

-He racked up three RBI (going 3-for-4 with a double) in his most recent game against the Athletics.
+In his previous game, he racked up three RBI (going 3-for-4 with a double) against the Athletics.

 Connor Wong Game Info & Props vs. the Athletics